Tactilus Sensors Tecnology

 Ensure precision and safety in delicate electronics handling

 The system captures real-time data from multiple points, allowing engineers to detect even minimal contact forces that could affect quality or performance.
 This is critical in electronics manufacturing, where careful handling is required to prevent damage during assembly, testing, or transportation.
-By analyzing pressure distribution, Tactilus® helps optimize processes, reduce defects, and ensure consistent product quality.
+By analyzing pressure distribution, Tactilus® helps optimize processes, reduce defects, and ensure consistent product quality

 Its intuitive software enables engineers to visualize and interpret tactile data, supporting improvements in ergonomics, automation, and handling efficiency.
 Tactilus® is adaptable to various production environments, from laboratories to high-volume electronics assembly lines, and provides actionable insights that contribute to safer, more reliable devices.

 By combining precision sensing with robust, real-time monitoring, Tactilus® ensures manufacturers can meet the high standards demanded in modern electronics, maintaining both performance and product integrity.
-Our system can be applied in the following electronic applications:

 • Battery Lamination